-2.2 Speech and alouds.
+2.2 Speech and Alouds

 Talk is fundamental to interpersonal communication.
-It serves many roles: to inform, to debate, to taunt, to command, to give feedback [2].
+It serves many roles: to inform, to debate, to taunt, to command, to give feedback, and so on [Clark 1996].
 Speech also provides awareness through alouds.

-Alouds are high level spoken utterances made by the performer of an action meant for the benefit of the group but not directed to any one individual in the group [11].
+Alouds are high-level spoken utterances made by the performer of an action meant for the benefit of the group but not directed to any one individual in the group [Heath and Luff 1991].
 This 'verbal shadowing' becomes the running commentary that people commonly produce alongside their actions.
-When working over a table, alouds can help others decide when and where to direct their attention, e.g., by glancing up and looking to see what that person is doing in more detail [10].
-For example, a person may say something like "I am moving this car" for a variety of reasons:
+When working over a table, alouds can help others decide when and where to direct their attention, for example, by glancing up and looking to see what that person is doing in more detail [Gutwin and Greenberg 2004]. (for instance, a person may say something like "I am moving this car" for a variety of reasons):

-- to make others aware of actions that may otherwise be missed, - to forewarn others about the action they are about to take, - to serve as an implicit request for assistance, - to allow others to coordinate their actions with one's own, - to reveal the course of reasoning, - to contribute to a history of the decision making process.
+- to make others aware of actions that may otherwise be missed; - to forewarn others about the action they are about to take; - to serve as an implicit request for assistance; - to allow others to coordinate their actions with one's own; - to reveal the course of reasoning; and - to contribute to a history of the decision-making process.

-2.3 Combination: Gestures and Speech
+2.3 Combining Gestures and Speech

 Deixis: speech refined by gestures.
-Deictic references are speech terms ('this', 'that', etc.) whose meanings are disambiguated by spatial gestures (e.g., pointing to a location).
-A typical deictic utterance is "Put that..." (points to item) "there..." (points to location) [1].
-Deixis often makes communication more efficient since complex locations and object descriptions can be replaced in speech by a simple gesture.
-For example, contrast the ease of understanding a person pointing to this sentence while saying 'this sentence here' to the utterance 'the 5th sentence in the paragraph starting with the word deixis located in the middle of page 3'.
-Furthermore, when speech and gestures are used as multimodal input to a computer, Bolt states [1] and Oviatt confirms [13] that such input provides individuals with a briefer, syntactically simpler and more fluent means of input than speech alone.
+Deictic references are speech terms ("this", "that", etc.) whose meanings are disambiguated by spatial gestures (e.g., pointing to a location).
+A typical deictic utterance is "Put that... [points to item] there...[points to location]" [Bolt 1980].
+Deixis often makes communication more efficient, since complex locations and object descriptions can be replaced in speech by a simple gesture.
+For example, contrast the ease of understanding a person pointing to this sentence while saying "this sentence here" to the utterance "the 5th sentence in the paragraph starting with the word deixis located in the middle of page 3."
+Furthermore, when speech and gestures are used as multimodal input to a computer, Bolt [1980] states and Oviatt [1999] confirms that such input provides individuals with a briefer, syntactically simpler, and more fluent means of input than speech alone.

 Complementary modes.
 Speech and gestures are strikingly distinct in the information each transmits.
-For example, studies show that speech is less useful for describing locations and objects that are perceptually accessible to the user, with other modes such as pointing and gesturing being far more appropriate [3,5,13].
-Similarly, speech is more useful than gestures for specifying abstract or discrete actions (e.g., Fly to Boston).
+For example, studies show that speech is less useful for describing locations and objects that are perceptually accessible to the user, with other modes such as pointing and gesturing being far more appropriate [Cohen et al. 1997; Cohen 2000; Oviatt 1999].
+Similarly, speech is more useful than gestures for specifying abstract or discrete actions (e.g., fly to Boston).

 Simplicity, efficiency, and errors.
-Empirical studies of speech/gestures vs. speech-only interaction by individuals performing map-based tasks showed that parallel speech/gestural input yields a higher likelihood of correct interpretation than recognition based on a single input mode [14].
-This includes more efficient use of speech (23% fewer spoken words), 35% less disfluencies (content self corrections, false starts, verbatim repetitions, spoken pauses, etc.), 36% fewer task performance errors, and 10% faster task performance [14].
+Empirical studies of speech/gestures versus speechonly interaction by individuals performing map-based tasks show that parallel speech/gestural input yields a higher likelihood of correct interpretation than recognition based on a single input mode [Oviatt 1997], including more efficient use of speech (23% fewer spoken words), 35% less disfluencies (content self-corrections, false starts, verbatim repetitions, spoken pauses, etc.), 36% fewer task performance errors, and 10% faster task performance [Oviatt 1997].

 Natural interaction.
 During observations of people using highly visual surfaces such as maps, people were seen to interact with the map very heavily through both speech and gestures.
-The symbiosis between speech and gestures are verified in the strong user preferences stated by people performing map-based tasks: 95% preferred multimodal interaction vs. 5% preferred pen only.
-No one preferred a speech only interface [13].
+The symbiosis between speech and gestures are verified in the strong user preferences stated by those performing map-based tasks: 95% preferred multimodal interaction versus 5% preferred pen only.
+No one preferred a speech only interface [Oviatt 1999].

-2.4 Gaze awareness
+2.4 Gaze Awareness